University of Rhode Island Undergraduate Housing Accommodations

 - The University of Rhode Island is committed to equal opportunity in Housing and Residential Life facilities and will provide disability-related accommodations or modifications to ensure equal access for students with disabilities and/or substantial medical conditions.

-- We acknowledge that certain medical conditions cause discomfort in a university housing environment, but many medical conditions do not qualify as disability, as defined by the Americans with Disabilities Act (ADA), and the Fair Housing Act (FHA), and may not be eligible for housing modifications.
+- We acknowledge that certain medical conditions (such as certain allergies or some forms of asthma) may cause discomfort in a university housing environment, but many medical conditions do not qualify as disability, as defined by the Americans with Disabilities Act (ADAAA), and the Fair Housing Act (FHA), and may not be eligible for housing modifications.

 - If you believe that you have a substantial medical need or a disability that requires reasonable accommodation, please follow the step-by step guide outlined here.